 **Side note: prizes don’t have to be expensive.
 Prizes can even be free (like watching your favorite TV show, taking a long bath/shower, picking wildflowers, etc.).
 Only thing that matters is that it’s a prize that matters to you and will make you feel good you when you get it.

-The other perks of picking prizes and then giving them to yourself without fail are:
+The other perks of picking prizes for foolproof motivation are:

 1. You’ll come to trust yourself more.